A REMOTE BAY VISITED BY UP TO

 & Northern Sea of Cortez

 Diving in the northern Sea of Cortez can be hit or miss unless you know about one unique gem: Bahia de Los Angeles.
-Bahia de Los Angeles national park is home to aggregations of up to 220 whale sharks between June and every October.
+Between June and October, Bahia de Los Angeles national park is home to aggregations of up to 220 whale sharks – the largest population of whale sharks anywhere on the west coast of Mexico.
 The whale sharks gather in the southern end of the bay which is where we suspect a local estuary is spilling nutrients into the water column providing tasty treats for the whale sharks.
-This is the largest population of whale sharks anywhere on the west coast of Mexico.

 You may wonder ...